Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Star Trek Day

-Polish up your Dilithium crystals!
+Live long and prosper and polish up your Dilithium crystals!
 It's Star Trek Day!
 Thanks to the iconic television series Star Trek, created by Gene Roddenberry, which debuted this week in 1966, everyone's favorite "old Aberdeen pub-crawler", Scottish Starship Chief Engineer Montgomery Scott left an indelible memory as part of the greater Star Trek legacy.
-Kilts and even bagpipe playing boldly appear a few times in the original series courtesy of "Scotty" (played by James Doohan).
-The tartan which Montgomery Scott is seen wearing in episode “The Savage Curtain” as part of his dress Starfleet uniform is not the official clan Scott tartan, but rather, a variation featuring a black and white weave, which he was given the blessing of wearing by members of the clan, though the Canadian actor claimed only Irish heritage.
+Kilts and even bagpipes boldly appear a few times in the original series courtesy of "Scotty" (played by James Doohan).
+The tartan in which Montgomery Scott is seen wearing in episode “The Savage Curtain” as part of his dress Starfleet uniform is not the official clan Scott tartan, but rather, a variation featuring a black and white weave.
+Clan Scott gave their blessing to his wearing of the tartan, though the Canadian actor claimed only Irish heritage.
 According to Star Trek lore, Doohan tried a variety of accents for the part and decided to use a Scottish accent on the basis that he thought the Scots make the best engineers.
-Beam us up, Scotty!🌠 🚀 🖖 👾
+Star Trek fans also now have their own official tartan, STARFLEET, but credit Scotty for for making it fashionable!
+Beam us up, Scotty! 🌠 🚀 🖖 👾

 "Beam me up, Scotty!"